Matrix logistic map: fractal spectral distributions and transfer of chaos: Introduction

-In this contribution we investigate a powerful class of dynamical systems which include logistic map acting on matrices of an arbitrary order $N$.
-The map defined on hermitian positive matrices, $H^{\dagger}=H\ge 0$, with bounded operator norm, $||H|| \le 1$, can be related to models of nonlinear quantum evolution of density matrices, in which the quadratic term, $\rho^2$, corresponds to quantum measurements performed on two copies of the same quantum state $\rho$ \cite{BPTC09}.
-Other quantum applications include nonlinear transformations, in which individual entries of the density matrix are squared \cite{BPHG98} and measurement based nonlinear rotation of the Bloch sphere \cite{HS01}.
+In this contribution we investigate a powerful class of nonlinear dynamical systems which include the logistic map that acts on matrices of an arbitrary order $N$.
+The map defined on Hermitian positive matrices, $H^{\dagger}=H\ge 0$, with bounded operator norm, $||H|| \le 1$, can be related to models of nonlinear quantum evolution of density matrices \cite{Te99}, in which the quadratic term, $\rho^2$, corresponds to quantum measurements performed on two copies \cite{BPTC09} of the same quantum state $\rho$.

+Other quantum applications include nonlinear transformations, in which individual entries of the density matrix are squared \cite{BPHG98}, measurement-based nonlinear rotations of the Bloch sphere \cite{HS01}, more general measurement-induced transformations \cite{KK18,PKJK22} and investigations of reduced quantum dynamics \cite{KKK+22}.
+Recent interest in dynamics in the space of matrices is motivated by the advent of quantum algorithms applied to solve algebraic problems \cite{HHL09,MRTC21,MF24}.

 The aim of this work is to initiate further studies on a broad spectrum of dynamics corresponding to the matrix logistic map acting on arbitrary matrices of a finite dimension $N$ with a bounded norm.
-We construct ensembles of hermitian random matrices of any fixed dimension $N$ with eigenvalues distributed according to fractal measures.
-Other assumptions lead to ensembles of non-hermitian matrices with eigenvalues belonging to a single ring in the complex plane \cite{FZ97,GKZ11} and singular values distributed according to fractal probability measures.
+In this way we establish a link between logistic map and the theory of random matrices and study dynamics in the space of ensembles of matrices.
+In particular, a class of ensembles of Hermitian random matrices of any fixed dimension $N$ with eigenvalues distributed according to fractal measures is constructed.
+Other assumptions lead to ensembles of non-Hermitian matrices with eigenvalues belonging to a single ring in the complex plane \cite{FZ97,GKZ11} and singular values distributed according to fractal probability measures.
 Making use of the theory of free random matrices \cite{Vo89} we obtain in some cases exact expressions for the spectral density valid in the asymptotic case $N\to \infty$.

 In the general form of the model studied the logistic parameter $a$ is also replaced by a fixed positive matrix $A$.
-On one hand, investigations of nonlinear maps acting in the space of matrices are relevant in study of the transition to chaos for coupled nonlinear classical systems.
+On the one hand, investigations of nonlinear maps acting in the space of matrices are relevant in study of the transition to chaos for coupled nonlinear classical systems.
 On the other hand, they are useful for various models of nonlinear quantum evolution of density matrices, corresponding to interacting quantum systems.

 Key applications of the model concern the matrix logistic map analogous to (\ref{log1}), with the scalar parameter $a$ replaced by a positive matrix $A=BB^{\dagger} \ge 0$ such that $A\le 4 {\mathbb I}_N$.
 Such a matrix model proves to be useful to investigate the transfer of chaos in a composed dynamical system with interactions determined by the graph associated to the matrix $B$.